fvaux/PhD_morphometrics/README.md

 These files are ~175 GB for the true whelks and ~15 GB for the tuatara, and so please contact me to request these files.
 For further information, including the storage of specimens, please visit: https://sites.google.com/view/evauxlution/data

 # Associated papers
 Vaux F, Gemmell MR, Hills SFK, Marshall BA, Beu AG, Crampton JSC, Trewick SA, Morgan-Richards M. (2020).
 Lineage identification affects estimates of evolutionary mode in marine snails.
-Systematic Biology (accepted, in press). https://doi.org/10.1093/sysbio/syaa018
+Systematic Biology 69, 1106–1121. https://doi.org/10.1093/sysbio/syaa018

 Vaux F, Daly EE, Morgan-Richards M, Trewick SA.
 (2019).
 Tuatara and a new morphometric dataset for Rhynchocephalia: a response to Herrera-Flores et al. Palaeontology 62, 321-334.